Of Light and Darkness: The Prophecy: Development

 The game was published by Interplay Entertainment and developed by Tribal Dreams.
 The game featured art by Gil Bruvel, an award-winning artist.
 Of Light and Darkness ran on the EDEN engine, developed by Heartland Enterprises.
 The game was displayed at the 1996 Electronic Entertainment Expo (E3) in June.
 Its visuals were created by Gil Bruvel, a surrealist fine artist from France.
 It also appeared at E3 1997.

 Actors Lolita Davidovich and James Woods did voice lines and motion capture for the game.
 Davidovich played the character Angel Gemini while Woods played the role of Gar Hob.

 Release

 Before its original release, retailers such as Costco announced they would be refusing to carry the game due to its box art.
-Made by Bruvel, it featured the character Angle Gemini in a fetal position.
+Made by Bruvel, it featured the character Angel Gemini nude in a fetal position.
 Interplay's Vice President of sales Kim Motika criticized the decision, finding it hard to comprehend retailers selling games like Tomb Raider and claiming Of Light and Darkness's box art is too provocative.
 Members of Interplay did, however, say that their ad campaign could have turned off family oriented chains.
 In December 2016, the game was re-released on GOG.com.